christina-grannas/swagger-test/guides/api-overview.md

 ## Retries and idempotent keys

 Most HTTP methods are **idempotent**, meaning that sending the same HTTP request multiple times to the server will not change the state of the server.
-In case of a network failure, it should always be safe to resend an idempotent request.
-For example, sending multiple identical GET requests to a server should not.
-In other words, it should be safe to retry a GET request if you didn't get any response from the server due to some network failure.

-However, POST requests usually create new resources on the server side and cannot be
+In case of a network failure, it is always safe to retry an idempotent request.
+However, POST requests usually create new resources on the server side and cannot be retried safely by default.
+Using a **idempotency key** makes it safe for clients to retry POST requests that failed due to network failures.

-POST
-Calling a API GET POST

-### The problem

-Imagine that you send an HTTP request for creating a new payment.
+### POST methods and network failures

+To understand the potential problem with POST requests and network failures, consider the following flow between a HTTP client and a Nets server:
-- The client sends a POST request to the server
+1. A client sends a POST request to the server.
-- The request reaches the server and creates a new payment object on the server.
+2. The request reaches the server and creates a new payment resource on the server.
-- The server also reserves the amount of the payment of the customer's payment card.
+3. The server also reserves the amount of the payment on the customer's payment card.
-- The client's network become unreachable
-- The response from the server never reaches the client
+4. The client's network become unreachable and the response from the server never reaches the client

 In this state, the client doesn't know whether a new payment has been created or not.
-Neither did the client receive a paymentId back from the server, so there is no way for the client to check whether the payment object has been created or not.

-The client could potentially send a new HTTP request, asking the server to create a new payment object.
-But that would reserve an additional amount on the customer's payment card which is not acceptable.
+Neither did the client receive a `paymentId` back from the server, so there is no way for the client to check whether the payment object has been created or not.
+The client could potentially send a new HTTP request, asking the server to create a new payment object, but that would reserve an additional amount on the customer's payment card (which was not the intention).

-### The solution
+### Using idempotency keys to enable retries

-The solution to this problem is to have the client generate a **unique idempotency key**.
-The client adds this key to the initial HTTP request.
-If The server will respond with the same HTTP status code and response object (if any) as it did the first time.
+The solution to the problem presented above is to have the client generate a **unique idempotency key**.
+The client adds this key to the initial HTTP POST request a subsequent retries.
 The server can use the idempotency key to detect whether the client is sending a retry to avoid performing the same operation multiple times on the server.

-Using a idempotency key makes it safe for clients to retry requests that failed due to network failures.
+If a retry was detected, the server will respond with the same HTTP status code and response object (if any) as it did the first time.

+Use the header parameter named `Idemopotency-Key` to pass an idempotency key to the server whenever you are creating new resources (POST requests).
+The value of this parameter should be a unique string with a **maximal length** of **63** characters.

+Whenever you need to retry a POST request, pass the same value of the idempotency key to avoid creating multiple resources by mistake.

 ## Data types and formats